ramxnnn/HTTP-5226/README.md

 # Food Truck Tracker API

 ## Overview
-The **Food Truck Tracker** is a backend application built using ASP.NET Core, designed to help users find food trucks at various locations.
-This API allows users to manage their favorite food trucks, explore different locations, and browse menu items from various trucks.
+The Local **Food Truck Tracker** System is a backend application built using ASP.NET Core, designed to help users discover food trucks, track their locations, browse menus, and manage their favorites.
+The system supports real-time updates and provides an efficient way for food truck lovers to explore food trucks in their area.

 ## Features
 - **CRUD Operations** for Food Trucks, Locations, Menu Items, and Favorites.